gogins/csound-extended/playpen/README.md

 After exhaustively trying many alternatives I have ended up with the system that I maintain in this repository and, more specifically, in this directory.

-1. SciTE is the source code editor.
+1. SciTE is the source code editor, mainly because it is easier to add custom commands in SciTE than it is in more widely used source code editors such as Visual Studio Code.
 2. I have added many custom commands for rendering Csound pieces, Python pieces, Common Lisp pieces, C++ pieces, and HTML pieces.
 3. I have added custom commands for compiling C++ code.
 4. I have added custom commands for running a visual form builder for Python pieces.
-5. It is easier to add custom commands in SciTE than it is in more widely used source code editors such as Visual Studio Code.

 If you compose in the same way that I do, by writing code for synthesis by Csound, you may well find this system useful.
 If you do not compose by writing